firmware you can read

 They store it for you.

 Notion holds your notes.
 ChatGPT holds your context.
 Apple holds your memory.
-They're all landlords, your thinking lives in their architecture, retrievable at their pleasure, gone when you leave.
+Your thinking lives in their architecture, retrievable at their pleasure, gone when you leave.
 The knowledge you build with AI is yours.
 It just doesn't live where you live.
 Yet.

 loci inverts this.
-The index runs in your browser.
-The search lives on your machine.
-The palace belongs to the person who builds it.
+It is plain text on your machine, firmware any AI can run.
+The substrate belongs to the person who runs it.

 A room is a named context space, Dev, Design, Research.
 Each has a soul file your AI reads before it speaks.
 The room holds what happened here before: the decisions, the patterns, the things that should never need explaining again.